MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 their code to [LGPL v2.1+][LGPL v2.1].
 As we obtain contributor agreements, these historical source code contributions will slowly turn to [LGPL v2.1+][LGPL v2.1].

-### 3. A LGPL v3+ package, and an LGPL v2.1+ source code (Optional)
+### 3. An LGPL v3+ package, and an LGPL v2.1+ source code (Optional)

 Should we obtain approval to relicense from our developers before we remove our [Apache 2.0][] dependencies, we will then start releasing the MDAnalysis package under a [LGPL v3+][LGPL v3] license.

 ### 4. An LGPL v2.1+ package and source code

-This is the state which we aim the library to eventually be licensed under.
-Once we both obtain the agreement of our developers to relicense and remove [Apache 2.0][] dependencies, we will be able to release the MDAnalysis package under [LGPL v2.1+][].
+This is the state which we aim for the library to eventually be licensed under.
+Once we both obtain the agreement of our developers to relicense and remove [Apache 2.0][] dependencies, we will be able to release the MDAnalysis package under [LGPL v2.1+][LGPL v2.1].

 ## How does this affect me?